Apple: Mac And iOS Vulnerable To Meltdown And Spectre Flaws

 As NPR's Laura Sydell reported for All Things Considered, "When you install a program on your computer, there's generally a wall between it and other programs.
 But the security flaws, which were built into the chips from Intel, Advanced Micro Devices and ARM, allow one program to spy on another."

 Moritz Lipp of Austria's Graz University of Technology is one of the researchers who found the flaw.
-He tells Sydell that the problem is found on millions of computers, as well as on smartphones and in loud storage provided by companies such as Google, Amazon Web Services, Apple and Microsoft.
+He tells Sydell that the problem is found on millions of computers, as well as on smartphones and in cloud storage provided by companies such as Google, Amazon Web Services, Apple and Microsoft.
 While a software patch might mitigate the problem, it is really a hardware issue.

 "If you have an issue in hardware, it's not very easy to just change the hardware because you already sold millions of CPUs.
 And you just can't call them back and change them," Lipp says.